google/deepvariant/docs/deepvariant-quick-start.md

 mkdir -p "${OUTPUT_DIR}"
 ```

-Using the Docker entrypoint ([docker_entrypoint.py]), you can run everything
-with the following command:
+You can run everything with the following command:

 ```bash
 sudo docker run \